NICTA/stateline/README.md

 $ make doc
 ```

-int the build directory.
+in a build directory.
 Please ensure Doxygen is installed.
 Finally, there are demos for python and C++ in the src/bin folder.

 Licence
 -------